-A passionately committed group of IHEART friends and supporters attended the intimate #mentalhealthrevolution event held at out North London Centre this past Sunday.
+A passionately committed group of iheart friends and supporters attended the intimate #mentalhealthrevolution event held at our North London Centre this past Sunday.

 To find out more about Ian’s story and the Molly Rose Foundation, click here.